Triathlon venue to close after large rent rise

 The director of Real Motorsport Limited Natalie Hansard said: "We are proud to have supported cycling, running and triathlon at Mallory Park with venue rental prices well below market rates, for many years.

-"We were very surprised by the sudden social media outburst from the cycling coordinator, and it comes as a complete shock to us to learn that evening activity will cease in just a couple of weeks."
+"We were very surprised by the sudden social media outburst from the cycling co-ordinator, and it comes as a complete shock to us to learn that evening activity will cease in just a couple of weeks."

 She added they were still open to discussions but were confident triathlon could continue at Mallory Park with another operator.